neilmendoza/ofxPostProcessing/readme.md

 ## Features

-At the moment, it comes with the following effects (both ported from various other sources as well as some original ones) that I'll gradually add to over time:
+At the moment, it comes with the following effects (some ported from other sources and some original) that I'll gradually add to over time:

 * Bloom
 * Convolution